 At the beginning of each term, a curriculum newsletter is sent to parents with details of areas of study for the term and suggestions on how you can support your child's learning.
-Parents also receive maths, reading and writing targets for their child at the beginning of each half-term.
 If we are worried about the progress your child is making you may be invited to a termly Progress Meeting with your child's class teacher.
-These meetings help school and parents work together to improve children's attainment.
+These meetings help school and parents work together to improve children's development.

 Parent Consultation meetings to discuss your child's progress and to review their next targets are held in the autumn and spring terms.
-Your child's work will be available to view at these evenings.
+Your child's work may be available to view at these evenings.
 In the summer term, you will receive your child's report (see Appendix 7 for a blank version of the report form) and we hold an Open Evening when you will also be able to see all the work your child has produced.